elizabethmcd/BLAST-DAGMan/README.md

 # Directed Acyclic Graph Manager (DAGMan) for BLAST all-v-all on HTCondor

+This directory contains code for running BLAST all-v-all as a DAGMan on HTCondor.
+Directed Acylic Graph Managers is a meta-schedule for HTCondor.
+This workflow is used to manage multiple dependencies between jobs.
+See References below for a full description of DAGMans and the manual.

-This subdirectory contains code for the DAGMan to run BLAST all-v-all on HTCondor.
-The goal of this workflow is to simply add protein files, press a button, and reproducibly create the workflow and data again and again without too much work/pain involved.
+The goal of this workflow is to simply add protein files and reproducibly create BLASTP all-v-all comparisons the workflow  without too much work/pain involved.
 The DAG overall performs such:

 1. Forms a list of all `.faa` files in the current directory to a `genomes-list.txt` file for the blast databases to be made from all possible combinations.